stevkazt/comfytech-research-hub/README.md

 ## 📄 License

-This project is part of the Dropi Research platform.
+This is an open-source product research platform.
 See project documentation for usage guidelines.

 ## 🔄 Version History